Slavery in Haiti

+In response to the conditions of slavery, the ideals of the French Revolution, and the disproportion amount of enslaved to free people, Haiti was the site of a slave revolt that became the Haitian Revolution.
+Slavery was abolished during the revolution but afterwards forced labor was brought back by some leaders, believing a plantation-style economy was the only way for Haiti to succeed.

-Unpaid labor is still a practice in Haiti.
+Unpaid labor is still widely practiced in Haiti.
 As many as half a million children are unpaid domestic servants called restavek, who routinely suffer physical and sexual abuse.
-Additionally, human trafficking, including child trafficking is a significant problem in Haiti; trafficked people are brought into, out of, and through Haiti for forced labor, including sex trafficking.
-The groups most at risk include the poor, women, children, the homeless, and people migrating across the border with the Dominican Republic.
+Additionally, human trafficking, including child trafficking, and sex trafficking are significant problems in Haiti, in particular impacting people migrating to the Dominican Republic.
+Many of these issues have been exasperated by natural disasters and instability.

-The devastating earthquake in 2010 displaced many, rendering them homeless, isolated, and supremely vulnerable to exploitation by traffickers.
-The chaos following the quake also distracted authorities and hindered efforts to stop trafficking.
-The government has taken steps to prevent and stop trafficking, ratifying human rights conventions and enacting laws to protect the vulnerable, but enforcement remains difficult.
-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+Haiti has the second-highest incidence of slavery in the world, behind only Mauritania and the U.S. State Department's Office to Monitor and Combat Trafficking in Persons has placed the country in the "Tier 2 Watchlist" since 2017.

 History

 Spanish Hispaniola (1492–1625)

-The natives living on the island that would come to be called Hispaniola welcomed Christopher Columbus and his crew when they landed on the island in October 1492.
-In the Pre-Columbian era, other Caribbean tribes would sometimes attack the island to kidnap people into slavery.
-After the arrival of Columbus, the European colonists turned slavery on the island into a major business: colonists quickly began establishing sugar plantations dependent on slave labor.
-The practice of slavery in the Spanish New World colonies would become so large-scale in Spain's colonization of the Americas that imports of African slaves outnumbered Spanish immigration to the New World by the end of the 1500s.
+The Taino natives living on the island that would come to be called Hispaniola welcomed Christopher Columbus and his crew when they landed on the island in October 1492.
+In the Pre-Columbian era, other Caribbean tribes would attack the island to kidnap people into slavery.
+The European colonists institutionalized slavery on the island and turned it into a major business.